documentationfor yFiles for HTML 3.0.0.1

 Force-Directed Layout

 A layout algorithm that applies repulsive forces between nodes and attractive forces along edges.
-For the calculated node positions, the repulsive and attractive forces are balanced.
+The calculated node positions result from balancing the repulsive and attractive forces.

 Another name is organic layout.